davidxmoody/davidxmoody.com/src/cv.md

 - Plugin for the static site generator **Metalsmith**
 - Aims to check all internal links for references to files that do not exist
-- Is moderately well used by other people, has received 6 pull requests and 14 stars on GitHub
+- Has received 6 pull requests and 14 stars on GitHub

 ### [My dotfiles](https://github.com/davidxmoody/dotfiles) (2011 - present)